-The Personal Investigation Component (Coursework) allows students opportunities to generate and develop ideas, research primary and contextual sources, record practical and written observations, experiment with media processes, and refine ideas towards producing resolved outcomes.
-Supporting studies and practical work will comprise a portfolio of development work and outcomes based on ideas developed from personal starting points.
+Personal Investigation Component (Coursework Project) - In February of year 12 students will start their Personal Investigation which will be a project based on a concept of their own choosing.
+Students will continue the coursework until the end of January in year 13, after which they will undertake the Externally Set Assignment.
+This component allows students opportunities to generate and develop ideas, research primary and contextual sources, record practical and written observations, experiment with media and processes, and refine ideas towards producing resolved outcomes.

-An extended writing element will be evidenced through critical written communication showing contextual research and understanding in a minimum 1000 words which is incorporated into the Personal Investigation Component.
-The Externally Set Assignments (Exam) for A Level incorporate two major elements: preparatory studies and a 15 hour period of sustained focus.
-The title of which is received in the February of Year 13.
+An extended writing element will be evidenced through critical written communication showing contextual research and understanding in a minimum 1000 words which is incorporated into the Personal Investigation.

+Externally Set Assignment (Exam Project and Exam) - This incorporates two major elements: preparatory studies and a 15 hour period of sustained focus.
+The students will choose from a range of titles from an exam paper sent by the exam board in February of Year 13.